joedski/musings/General/Basic-Lesson Distillate.md

   - Git?
 SVN?
 Mercurial?
 Perforce?
 Pick one and use it.
   - Maybe not CVS, though.
 Especially not if it's the drug store.
 - Formalize Patterns of Usage
-  - Usually stated Don't Repeat Yourself, I think my phrase better captures the intent, even if "DRY" is easier to say.
+  - Usually stated Don't Repeat Yourself, I think my phrase better captures the intent, even if "DRY" is easier and more fun to say.
   - Of course, be careful not to try formalizing spurious patterns.
     - Some repetition is incidental, not actual.
     - Some repetition is actual repetition, but perhaps not at the level you're thinking.
+  - Sometimes to start doing this, you have to Stop Repeating Yourself first.